lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 * When navigating from Brand Portal to Admin Console, the administrators may see an extra screen to select the organization.

-* If `Color Tags` are enabled and user downloads a folder or collection, an additional `xml` file is downloaded for each asset in the archived zip folder.
+* If `Color Tags` are enabled and user downloads a folder or collection, an additional `xml` file is downloaded for each asset of the folder (or collection) in the archived zip folder.

 <!--